TylerJH-IT/configure-ad/README.md

 <p>

 - Log back into Client-1 using Microsoft Remote Desktop as the original local admin
-- Right-Click the Start menu and select System
+- Open the start menu and select settings > click system > About
 - On the right-hand side of the screen, select Rename This PC (Advanced) > Change
 - Under "Member of" select Domain
 - Type "mydomain.com" and select OK
-  - Username: mydomain.com\jane_admin
-  - Type in the password and press OK
+  - Now type in the password you made and your username.
 - Restart the Virtual Machine

 <p>